 Lavrov: Russia ready to help ease Turkey-Greece tension

-Russia's foreign minister says Moscow is ready to help ease rising tensions over Turkey's search for energy reserves in the eastern Mediterranean
+Russia's foreign minister says Moscow is ready to step in and help ease rising tensions over Turkey's search for energy reserves in the eastern Mediterranean and rejected any actions that could lead to a further escalation

-NICOSIA, Cyprus -- Russia’s foreign minister said Tuesday that Moscow is ready to help ease rising tensions over Turkey's search for energy reserves in the eastern Mediterranean.
+NICOSIA, Cyprus -- Russia’s foreign minister said Tuesday that Moscow is ready to help ease rising tensions over Turkey's search for energy reserves in the eastern Mediterranean and rejected any actions that could lead to further escalation.

-Sergey Lavrov said Moscow is monitoring the situation in the region and would help start a “genuine dialogue” with all parties that would generate “mutually acceptable solutions.”
+Sergey Lavrov said Moscow is ready to step in and help start talks if asked by all the countries involved in the tense standoff.

-Lavrov was speaking after a meeting with Cypriot President Nicos Anastasiades during an official visit to the island nation.
+“Russia considers as unacceptable any steps that could further escalate tensions," Lavrov said after talks with Cypriot counterpart Nicos Christodoulides.

+"We would be ready to contribute to building good neighborly relations in the event this is requested of us by those involved," Lavrov said, adding that Moscow has repeatedly called on leaders in the region to “resolve these differences though dialogue and within a legal framework."

-Greece and Turkey have been locked in a tense standoff in recent weeks as Turkish survey vessels and drill ships continue to prospect for gas in waters where Greece and Cyprus claim exclusive economic rights.
+Greece and Turkey have faced off against each other in recent weeks as Turkish survey vessels and drill ships continue to prospect for gas in waters where Greece and Cyprus claim exclusive economic rights.

 Greek and Turkish armed forces have been conducting military exercises in the area in a show of muscle-flexing to underscore each side’s resolve.